fszymaniak/MangopayQaApiChallenge/NFRs_Testing_Approach.md

 - naming and endpoints should be easy to understand and self-documenting themselves
 - checking if the updated documentation exists
 - verify if the error handling and exceptions are meaningful
-- one thing should be achieved by one flow not multiple ones e.g. POST user, there should be one POST for the specific user multiple POST endpoints which saves similar data
+- one thing should be achieved by one flow, not multiple ones e.g. POST user, there should be one POST for the specific user multiple POST endpoints which saves similar data